Check transactions that cleared the bank

 Click on Process

 Bugs are tracked on GitHub Issues.
 In case of trouble, please check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+If you spotted it first, help us to smash it by providing a detailed and welcomed feedback.

 Do not contact contributors directly about support or help with technical issues.